Jason-fos/battleships/README.md

 #### Site Owner
 5. I want new users to be able to sign up by creating a username and password.
 6. I want returning users to be able to log in using their chosen information.
-7. I want relative and constant feedback displayed to the user during the game.
+7. I want relative and constant feedback displayed to the user.
-8. I want all inut from the user to be validated to avoid errors.
+8. I want all input from the user to be validated to avoid errors.
 9. I want the user to be presented with a win or lose message on game completion.
 10. I want to provide a welcome message using the users chosen username.
 ## Design